GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 - **Add Sticky Note**: For documentation reasons, you can add a sticky note to the process.

 - **Delete**: Removes only the selected process but keeps all the processes that were linked to it.
+Those Tier-1 processes will then be displayed in the model graph.
 This facilitates modelling in the foreground of your product system and exchanging processes:

     ![](../media/model_graph_delete_before.png)
     <br>_Model graph - Example of deleting a process (before)_